Criteria Corp

 A 4-day Emotify prep plan that respects the ability-based format

-Understand what each branch measures and what psychological research underlies the 'correct' answers.
-The Mayer-Salovey-Caruso framework is the foundation.
-30 minutes of reading on the theory removes the 'what are they even asking' problem that candidates hit on Branch 4 items.
+Understand what perception, understanding, and management of emotions each measure and what psychological research underlies the 'correct' answers.
+30 minutes of reading the four-branch EI framework removes the 'what are they even asking' problem that candidates hit on the Emotions in Action game.

 Day 2: Face-reading practice

 Photos of complex emotional expressions.
 Use free tools like the Reading the Mind in the Eyes Test or the Paul Ekman micro-expression training.
-45 minutes of practice significantly improves Branch 1 accuracy for candidates who have not explicitly trained emotional perception.
+45 minutes of practice significantly improves Matching Faces accuracy for candidates who have not explicitly trained emotional perception.

 Day 3: Workplace scenario practice